 Graduate students are expected to maintain a minimum cumulative grade point average of 3.0 (B).
 University policy stipulates that graduate students with less than a 3.0 GPA will be placed on academic probation for the first semester, and academic suspension for a second consecutive semester.
 Readmission to the program after suspension is at the department’s discretion.
-A maximum of eight hours of C (2.0) grades is applicable to the degree (grades of C- or lower are not accepted), provided that a minimum GPA of 3.0 is reached at the time of graduation, an approved Student Petition is on file in the Office of Records and Registration, and if the C grade is approved by the student’s entire degree committee.
+A maximum of eight hours of C (2.0) grades is applicable to the degree (grades of C- or lower are not accepted), provided that a minimum GPA of 3.0 is reached at the time of graduation, an approved Student Petition form is on file in the Office of Records and Registration, and if the C grade is approved by the student’s entire degree committee.

 Graduate students registering in 400-level courses are expected to perform at a higher level than undergraduates enrolled in the same course.
 Individual instructors in 400-level courses specify the criteria for awarding graduate-level credit.
 These criteria may be qualitative (higher standards for written work and/or contributions to group discussion) or quantitative (additional work or higher test scores).